-Former President's Recent Shooting Attempt and Its Impact on Our Children: How Utah Family Therapy Can Help
+Former President's Recent Assassination Attempt and Its Impact on Our Children: How Utah Family Therapy Can Help

 In recent news, the shocking event of former President being shot has sent ripples of fear, confusion, and concern across the nation.